ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 First we need to add the following to our Gemfile:

+{% highlight ruby %}
 gem 'active_model_serializers'
 gem 'ffaker'

-And you should also remove
+{% endhighlight %}

-Run bundle install to install your gems.
+Run `bundle install` to install your gems.

-ActiveModel::Serializers encapsulates the JSON serialization of objects.
+[The active_model_serializers gem](https://github.com/rails-api/active_model_serializers) encapsulates the JSON serialization of objects.
 Objects that respond to read_attribute_for_serialization (including ActiveModel and ActiveRecord objects) are supported.
 A serializer will automatically be created when we use the Rails generator to generate the comment resource.

-The ffaker gem will be used to create some sample data for our application.
+[The ffaker gem](https://github.com/EmmanuelOga/ffaker) will be used to create some sample data for our application.

 Next, we need to create our resource: